Digitally departed: A guide to avoid being haunted by an online afterlife

 Legacy contacts will be allowed write a post on a deceased user’s Facebook wall (such as a final message or information about a memorial service), change their profile picture or cover photo, and respond to friend requests.
 They can also download material which has been posted on the account.

 However, they will be unable to delete an account or read private messages on the account.

 Facebook also allows user profiles to be “memorialized,” which limits the account from popping up on news feeds and blocks it from outside use, or the option of deleting a user’s account entirely upon their death.

 Google offers “end-of-life” service

-Last year, Google began offering an end-of-life service called Inactive Account Manager, which allows users of many of its products the option of deciding what happens to their data.
+In 2013, Google began offering an end-of-life service called Inactive Account Manager, which allows users of many of its products the option of deciding what happens to their data.
 Users can specify when their account is treated as inactive and add trusted contacts who should be notified to delete or share data with specific people after a set period of inactivity.

 Posthumous messages greet loved ones on special occasions